 Nyantende Foundation is a registered Non-Profit Organization in Ontario, Canada and South Kivu, DRC.
 The foundation is also an associate member of the The Great Commission Foundation (TGCF), a federally registered charity in Canada.

-The Foundation supplements the cost of enrollment for 187 boys and girls at 16 academic institutions, across Nyantende.
+The Foundation supplements the cost of enrollment for 187 boys and girls at 16 educational institutions, across Nyantende.

 To ensure accountability, the foundation set up an administrative bureau in Nyantende where three Nyantende locals work to ensure each youth is accounted for on a monthly basis.
 They provide regular updates and information critical to program development.